hpgbproductions/MID2TGVA/README.md

 ### NOTES

 - Use of the software is subject to the GNU General Public License 3.
-- Copyright holders of MIDI files used retain their rights.
+- Copyright holders of the MIDI files used to generate aircraft will retain their rights.
 - You may need Visual Studio to use the software.
 You will need Visual Studio to change the settings.
 - Loud sounds play when loading an aircraft with Tone Generator parts.
 Always turn down the volume to a safe level before use.